Fees & Frequently Asked Questions

 Payment due day of service.
 Payable by cash, check, credit or debit card, or HSA.

-I am in network Aetna insurance (including the State Health Plan beginning 1/2025).
-I am an “out of network provider” for all other plans.
+I am In Network Aetna insurance (including the State Health Plan).
+I am Out of Network for all other insurance carriers.

-Please note that I am unable to accept insurance for couples, relationship, family and group therapy - these services are private pay only.
+I am unable to accept insurance for relationship, family and group therapy - these services are private pay only.

 Cancellation Policy